SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/message-templates.md

 ## Create a template based on existing mailing

 1. Go to the **Mailings** tab.
-2. Click the ![icon][img1] menu button next to the mailing you want to use as a basis for the template.
+2. Click the <i class="ph ph-list" aria-label="Task menu"></i> menu button next to the mailing you want to use as a basis for the template.
 3. Select **Copy to template**.
 4. In the **Edit template** screen, enter a descriptive name for the template in the **Name** field.
 5. If required, click **Folder** to select a folder for the template.